 A post whose success surprised me: Mission Dolores Cemetery

 The problem in this case is that I have way too much information about the Mission Dolores graveyard to distill into less than 1000 words.
 I’ve been visiting this cemetery for 20 years, watching it change.
-I worked hard on the piece and was really pleased to hear from Guire Cleary, who served as curator at the Mission early this century.
+I worked hard on the piece and was really pleased to hear from Guire Cleary, who served as curator at the Mission early in the 21st century.
 He said, “Yours is one of the best written and factually accurate descriptions I have seen to date.
 Great work and well done!”
 I can’t imagine a better measure of success than the praise of someone you respect.

 A post you feel didn’t get the attention it deserved: Curiosity and the Cat